Thinking about Christian education for your child? We look forward to meeting you and sharing all the reasons we love Highroad Academy.

 - Report cards (if applicable)

-- Pastor's reference (emailed to your pastor as part of the application process)
+- A Pastor's reference from a Christian church (emailed to your pastor as part of the application process)

 1. You will receive an email with the Tuition Contract.
-A registration fee of $100 per family will be processed with the submission of the Tuition Contract.
+A registration fee of $250 per family will be processed with the submission of the Application Form.

 2. Your student will have an appointment to meet with the Department Coordinator.